eradman/reposync/README.md

 Low-Friction Distributed Testing
 ================================

 A minimalist CI/CD utility for replicating a local repository to remote hosts for regression testing.

 Features:

 * Try regressions without having to commit changes
-* Files marked by `.gitignore` are not replicated
+* Files matching `.gitignore` are not replicated
 * Subsequent invocations prioritize last host to fail

 Dependencies